-- Good for Digestion: The high fiber and high water content makes konnyaku good for digestion.
+- Good for digestion: The high fiber and high water content make konnyaku good for digestion.

 Konnyaku can be purchased through Amazon.
-It is also available at certain health food retailers.
+It’s also available at certain health food retailers.

 - Pour 1-2 cups of water into a pot.

-- Slowly add the powder into the pot at a ratio of one teaspoon for each cup of water.
+- Slowly add the powder into the pot at a ratio of 1 teaspoon for each cup of water.

 - In a separate bowl, mix 100 ml of pickling lime at a ratio of 1/8 teaspoon for every cup of water you’re using in your powder mixture.

-- Depending on what you’re looking to make, you can pour konnyaku into blocks, containers or form it directly into noodles.
+- Depending on what you’re looking to make, you can pour konnyaku into blocks or containers, or form it directly into noodles.

 Konnyaku can be used to make a wide variety of items.
 Here are a few to consider making or purchasing.

-Also called shirataki noodles or ‘white miracle noodles’ for the health benefits they provide, konnyaki noodles are made by forming your mixture into noodle or rice-like shapes.
+Also called shirataki noodles or “white miracle noodles” for the health benefits they provide, konnyaki noodles are made by forming your mixture into noodles or rice-like shapes.

 Add sauce or mix them with meat and vegetables to enjoy a delicious, healthy meal.